IDFCInstitute/Cities_data/README.md

 2. VIIRS - Earth Observations Group (EOG) at NOAA/NGDC is producing a version 1 VIIRS suite of average radiance composite images using nighttime data from the Visible Infrared Imaging Radiometer Suite (VIIRS) Day/Night Band (DNB).
 See link for more information - https://ngdc.noaa.gov/eog/viirs/download_dnb_composites.html

-File format: The zip file contains Built-up, Population, Infrastructure, Municipal boundary in Shapefile, KML and Geojson formats and VIIRS in Geotiff format.
+File format: The zip file contains Built-up, Population, Infrastructure, Municipal boundary and Ward Boundaries in Shapefile, KML and Geojson formats and VIIRS in Geotiff format.

-\* Data processed and created by UXO-India (http://uxo.mes.ac.in/) and IDFC Institute (http://www.idfcinstitute.org/)
+\* Data processed and created by Urban Expansion Observatory (http://uxo.mes.ac.in/) and IDFC Institute (http://www.idfcinstitute.org/)

 If you have any query, please feel free to contact Mr.Kshitij Batra (Email ID: